 Daily Mail discusses anxiety and features our probiotic capsules

-The Daily Mail discussed some of this research in the article.
 Of particular note was Dr. Emeran Mayer, of the University of California, whose work utilised MRI scans and gut microbiota samples from 60 people.
-He found that connections between different parts of the brain differed depending on the composition of an individual's gut microbiota.
+He found that: connections between different parts of the brain differed depending on the composition of an individual's gut microbiota.

 Another study involving healthy women, between the ages of 18 to 55, reported reduced anxiety levels when supplemented with probiotics, in comparison to placebo or no treatment.

-However, what is certain is the great anecdotal feedback and success stories such as Giovanni's and Claire's, where probiotics certainly have made a positive impact.
+However, what is most gratifying is the great anecdotal feedback and success stories such as Giovanni's and Claire's.

 Read more about 'For every day EXTRA Strength' here.